 Things to Do in Wagener Terrace

 Venture down to The Citadel‘s picturesque campus, which also hosts public events like the Friday troop parades in Wagener Terrace.
 Enjoy a nice picnic next to the wildflowers or walk the scenic trails in Hampton Park.
+Bring the kids down for some fun on the playground, play basketball, or try to score points on the tennis court at Corrine Jones Park.
+Volunteer for community events, attend exhibitions, or take art classes at Redux Contemporary Art Center.
 Grab a bite—like the Food Network-featured Mike’s Famous Duck Club—at Tattooed Moose.
-Chow down on Grilled Eggplant or Roasted Chicken at Butcher & Bee.
 Take on the sake-infused, nigiri-focused omakase experience at Sushi-Wa.
-Eat your fill of American fusion cuisine like Shrimp Tacos or traditional favorites like Roasted Pork and Cornmeal Fried Catfish at Rutledge Cab Co.
-Join the Growler Club and let your pup make new friends while you sip on a creamy stout or a Bricklayer’s Red Ale and chat with other dog parents at Tradesman Brewing Co.
-Or, lounge on the patio solo and order a refreshing craft beer from local Charleston staple Cooper River Brewing Co.
+Eat your fill of American fusion cuisine like Shrimp Tacos or traditional favorites like the Classic Reuben and Southern Fish & Chips at Rutledge Cab Co.
+Let your pup make new friends while you sip on a creamy stout or a Bricklayer’s Red Ale and chat with other dog parents at Tradesman Brewing.
+Or, lounge on the patio solo and order a refreshing craft beer from local Charleston staple Cooper River Brewing.

 West Ashley

 Located across Ashley River, West Ashley is one of the best suburbs of Charleston.
-Architectural remnants from the neighborhood’s Colonial American roots and abundant green space make West Ashley a very scenic place to live.
-With additions like the large Citadel Mall, the West Ashley area makes it easy for residents to eat, play, and shop without having to leave the suburb.
-West Ashley resides on its own peninsula with bridges connecting it to the rest of the city—including Downtown Charleston, just 13-minutes away—making this neighborhood an ideal place to live in Charleston for commuters or singles looking to explore the rest of the city.
+Architectural remnants from the neighborhood’s Colonial American roots and abundant green space make West Ashley a scenic place to live.
+With additions like the large Citadel Mall, it’s easy for residents to eat, play, and shop without having to leave the area.
+And with West Ashley residing on its own peninsula with bridges connecting it to the rest of the city—including Downtown Charleston, just 13 minutes away—this neighborhood is an ideal place to live in Charleston for commuters or singles looking to explore the rest of the city.
 There are a number of major Charleston employers near West Ashley, as well, including MUSC Health University Medical Center just four minutes outside of the neighborhood.

 Things to Do in West Ashley

 Are you moving to Charleston?
 Extra Space Storage has facilities throughout the Charleston area that can help make your transition easier.
-Find self storage in Charleston!
+Find a storage unit near you today!

 Data found from Redfin, RENTCafe, and AreaVibes